robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 on its own.
 (Maximum 500 words)
 -->

-My research area is in it's broadest sense language-based security.
+My research area is, in its broadest sense, language-based security.
 Therefore, anything including programming languages is on the table.
 My current research focuses on prototype pollution in JavaScript, a vulnerability that allows attackers to insert arbitrary properties into the global prototype object.
 We aim to detect